Federal Airports Authority of Nigeria: History

 It must be remembered, however that what was called an aerodrome in those days would by no means meet requirements for even some of the small aeroplanes of' modern times.
 In the early days it was considered necessary to construct several runways oriented in varying directions to avoid cross wind landings and take-offs, as the older type of tail wheel aircraft was more prone to swing than the modern nose wheel types.

 In 1935, the operations of the RAF were replaced by those of the Imperial Airways that flew regular airmail and passengers from London to Nigeria.
 These services thus pioneered commercial international operations in Nigeria, although it was not until 1936 that commercial aviation actually came to Nigeria.
 The Imperial Airways, the forerunner of the British Overseas Airways Corporation (BOAC), operated large four-engined aeroplanes, known as the Hannibal class or the Handley, on the Nile route from Cairo to Kisumu, Uganda.
 Towards the end of 1936, a once-weekly service was introduced and another route, Khartoum–Kano–Lagos, flight, which took seven days, was operated with a relatively small four-engined aircraft De Havilland 86 (one of the DH 86's well-known passengers was Sir Bernard Bourdillon, who flew on the first ever commercial flight from Lagos).

-In Nigeria early Pilots were brave and had to weather the harsh harmattan and rainy conditions.
+In Nigeria early pilots were brave and had to weather the harsh harmattan and rainy conditions.
 But there was one peculiar emergency landing near Maiduguri in 1937.
 Engineers were promptly despatched from Kano.
 They arrived a day later on horseback with their tool kits.
 After some repairs the aircraft was flown out and again placed in service: Records show that it usually took a whole day to fly from Kano to Lagos in a DH8, considering its early technology and en route refuelling stops.

-WAAC was charged to "Develop air services in and between West African territories".
+WAAC was charged to "develop air services in and between West African territories".
 The airline began services with a six-seater De Havilland Dove aircraft.
 Its Nigerian domestic services were operated with the Dove while the West Coast services were operated with Bristol Wayfarers.
 The control and administration of Civil Aviation were vested in the Directorates of Public Works of these countries who applied United Kingdom Colonial Air Navigator orders as their legislative authority.

-On attaining independence in 1957 Ghana pulled out of the airline company, and in August 1958 the Nigerian government in partnership with BOAC and Elder Dempster lines formed the West African Airways Corporation (Nigeria) limited (which would later metamophorse into today's Nigeria Airways).
+On attaining independence in 1957 Ghana pulled out of the airline company, and in August 1958 the Nigerian government in partnership with BOAC and Elder Dempster lines formed the West African Airways Corporation (Nigeria) limited (which would later develop into today's Nigeria Airways).
 This single, historic move heralded the genesis of the airline industry in Nigeria.

+On 22 May 2023 the federal government of Nigeria announced new managing director oF federal airport authority of Nigeria (FAAN) and the tenure will last for four years.